 James is an active performer of new music.
 James was a featured percussionist on the recording of Aspiration by Pulitzer prize-winning composer Roger Reynolds with Ensemble Inauthentica and acclaimed violinist Irvine Arditti.
 He was a percussionist in award-winning percussionist Alessandra Belloni's performance of Tarantella Spider Dance at REDCAT in Los Angeles.
 James has also premiered many new works, including percussionist Randy Gloss's frame drum solo, Suburban Desert Oasis, and Susan Botti's Terra Cruda for Wind Ensemble.
 James has performed under conductors Christopher Rountree of wild Up, Edward Cumming of the Hartford Symphony Orchestra, and Mark Menzies.

 In addition to his career as a performer and composer, James works as a teaching artist and creative mind in the field of arts and percussion pedagogy.
 He has taught drum circles and hand drumming classes with the Los Angeles Philharmonic's Toyota Symphonies for Youth, and has presented lectures on Ghanian music and drumming, world music, percussion, and music pedagogy at University of California, Los Angeles (UCLA), California Institute of the Arts, and Glendale Community College.
-James also works as an Arts Integration Specialist for the award-winning Community Arts Partnership (CAP), in which he has designed integrated music and percussion curriculum for science, English, and math teachers at public schools in Los Angeles County, California.
-James is also the Music Program Manager for CAP, training and overseeing over 40 CalArts MFA and BFA students teaching in Los Angeles county for free youth music programs.
+James also worked as an Arts Integration Specialist for the award-winning Community Arts Partnership (CAP), in which he has designed integrated music and percussion curriculum for science, English, and math teachers at public schools in Los Angeles County, California.
+James is also the Program Manager for CAP, training and overseeing over fifty CalArts MFA and BFA students teaching in Los Angeles county for free youth art programs.
 He also developed and taught West African djembe classes to high school students in South Los Angeles through the organization CITYstage in Los Angeles.
 In addition to teaching throughout the United States, James also taught traditional African and Jamaican singing, dancing, and hand drumming to underserved students in St. Elizabeth, Jamaica through SUNY Potsdam’s Jamaica Field Service Project.

 James holds a Master of Fine Arts in World Percussion from California Institute of the Arts, and graduated Summa Cum Laude from The Hartt School with a Bachelor of Music in Percussion Performance and Instrumental Music Education.
 James also holds a Single Subject Teaching Credential in Music in the State of California.